hemio-ev/hamsql/README.md

 HamSql is a software that parses SQL structures defined in a YAML based language and deploys them on PostgreSQL servers.
 It allows to maintain PostgreSQL projects in a form more similar to other programming languages.

-In contrast to the `CREATE FUNCTION OR REPLACE` approaches, residual structures are deleted, column properties are deleted without explicit definition of the migration and the ordering imposed by dependencies is resolved automatically.
+In contrast to the `CREATE OR REPLACE FUNCTION` approaches, residual structures are deleted, column properties are deleted without explicit definition of the migration and the ordering imposed by dependencies is resolved automatically.

 HamSql is on hackage, which means you can build it with `cabal install hamsql`.
 Please note the build requirements and details at the bottom.
 HamSql binaries for Linux amd64 are available as [build artifacts](https://git.hemio.de/hemio/hamsql/tags) from our build server.